vectordotdev/vector/rfcs/2022-03-15-11851-ingest-opentelemtry-traces.md

 # RFC 11851 - 2022-03-15 - Opentelemetry traces source

-This RFC aims to describes how to add an OpenTelemetry traces source to Vector and also address Vector internals adjustement required for future extension to other trace types.
+This RFC aims to describes how to add an OpenTelemetry traces source to Vector and also address Vector internals adjustment required for future extension to other trace types.

 ## Context